chaaz/versio/docs/usage.md

 "-" is a special type which matches all non-conventional commits. "\*" is a special type which matches all commit types that are not matched elsewhere (including non-conventional commits, if "-" is not listed elsewhere).
-If you don't provide a "\*" type in your sizes config, the versio run will exit in error as soon as an unmatched commit message is encountered.
+If you don't provide a "\*" type in your sizes config, versio will exit in error as soon as an unmatched commit message is encountered.

 The "none" size indicates that a matched commit shouldn't trigger a